p2ppsr/tempo/README.md

-# tempo - Feel the beat!
+# Tempo - Feel the beat!
  ![Getting Started](./src/assets/Images/tempoLogo.png)

  A music streaming and publishing platform built with Babbage